Klipper3d/klipper/docs/Resonance_Compensation.md

 Yes.
 In this case, one should measure the resonances twice for each carriage.
 For example, if the second (dual) carriage is installed on X axis, it is possible to set different input shapers for X axis for the primary and dual carriages.
-However, input shaper for Y axis should be the same for both carriages (as ultimately this axis is driven by one or more stepper motors each given the same steps).
-One possibility to configure the input shaper for such setups is to keep `[input_shaper]` section empty and additionally define a `[delayed_gcode]` section in thep `printer.cfg` as follows:
+However, the input shaper for Y axis should be the same for both carriages (as ultimately this axis is driven by one or more stepper motors each commanded to perform exactly the same steps).
+One possibility to configure the input shaper for such setups is to keep `[input_shaper]` section empty and additionally define a `[delayed_gcode]` section in the `printer.cfg` as follows:
 ```
 [input_shaper]
+# Intentionally empty

 [delayed_gcode init_shaper]
 initial_duration: 0.1